Uses

 Coolify: for web application management and deployment.

-Hetzner: a modern, reliable, and dependable web host.
+Hetzner: a modern, reliable, and dependable VPS.

 FreshRSS: not the prettiest RSS reader, but it's powerful, flexible, and reliable.